M.Eng. Student Admission FAQs

 What are the tuition and fees in the Master of Engineering Program?

 Cornell Master of Engineering students are charged the endowed tuition rate for Graduate Study.
-Refer to the Graduate School tuition rates for your field to find the current tuition rates for the M.Eng.
+Refer to the Office of the Bursar to find the current tuition rates for the M.Eng.
 Degree.

 How do I get financial aid for the Master of Engineering?

 Because the M.Eng. is a one-year program, most students fund their own tuition.
 However, some M.Eng. students may receive Graduate Teaching Research Specialist (GTRS) positions, which pay a stipend of around $5,000 a semester.
 There is limited financial aid from the fields and a limited number of fellowships and scholarships specifically for M.Eng. students.
-Review the Fellowships and Financial Aid portion of this web site.
+Review the Paying for Your Degree portion of this website.

 What is early admission to the M.Eng. program?

 You can apply for early admission if you are a Cornell Engineering undergraduate student, have eight or fewer (but more than zero) credits left to finish your undergraduate degree, and if you will be entering your final semester as an undergraduate.
 You will take courses to finish your undergraduate degree at the same time as you are taking courses to start your M.Eng. degree.
 To apply for early admission, you must fill out the M.Eng. application as well as an Early Admission Petition and Course Record Form.